 Whooping cough symptoms usually develop within 5-10 days after a person has been exposed.
 The disease starts off with cold-like symptoms that develop into a cough and fever.
-There are three stages of whooping cough symptoms.
+In fact, there are three stages of the pertussis disease.
+(2)

 The Stages Of Whooping Cough Symptoms

-3. Convalescent – The third stage of whooping cough is characterized by gradual recovery.
+3. Convalescent Stage – By the third stage, whooping cough is characterized by gradual recovery.
 It usually lasts for about 7-10 days.
 The coughing attacks become less persistent and finally disappear in 2-3 weeks.

 9 Natural Whooping Cough Treatments

-Ginger is able to boost the immune system to help the body break down toxins.
-It also boasts powerful antibacterial properties that work to cleanse the lymphatic system and health the respiratory system.
+An amazing herb, ginger is able to boost the immune system to help the body break down toxins.
+It also boasts powerful antibacterial properties that work to cleanse the lymphatic system and heal the respiratory system.
 Furthermore, ginger’s anti-inflammatory properties can help calm the cough.
 (3)

 2. Raw Honey

-Raw honey can be used as a natural whooping cough treatment thanks to its antibacterial properties.
-Anyone over the age of one can take 1-2 teaspoons of raw honey at bedtime to help treat whooping cough.
+Next, raw honey makes a natural whooping cough treatment thanks to its antibacterial properties.
+Anyone over the age of two can take 1-2 teaspoons of raw honey at bedtime to help treat whooping cough.
+(4)

-Turmeric is known for its ability to reduce inflammation and relieve pain.
-It can be used to help rid the body of toxins and reduce inflammation in the throat and lungs caused by whooping cough.
+Turmeric, another common spice, is also known for its ability to reduce inflammation and relieve pain.
+In fact, it can be used to help rid the body of toxins and reduce inflammation in the throat and lungs caused by whooping cough.
+(5)

 While probiotics are known to help with digestion, they also support the body’s immune system.
 Probiotics contain helpful bacteria that protect the body against disease and infection.
 Consuming probiotics such as kefir, kombucha, natto and kimchi can also help strengthen the immune system.
+(6)

 5. Licorice Root

 Licorice root has antimicrobial properties that can help reduce coughing and naturally relieve a sore throat.
 But use with caution, as people who have high blood pressure should avoid using licorice root.

 6. Oregano Oil